Social Media Brand Guidelines

 Facebook profile pictures should be sized at 180x180 pixels, but will scale down to 160x160 and be seen much smaller on mobile devices.
 Please refer to the common elements section above to compose a Facebook profile photo.

-Facebook profile pictures should be sized at 110x110 pixels, but are scaled down to should adhere to the common elements standards above.
-Please refer to the common elements section above to compose a Facebook profile photo.
+Instagram profile pictures should be sized at 110x110 pixels, but are scaled down on many devices.
+They should adhere to the Common Elements standards above.

 Ideally, your Instagram name will mirror your Twitter handle.
 If your Twitter handle is not available on Instagram, contact OPAC for advice on the construction of an Instagram persona.
 OPAC will take into account how an Instagram account will appear to the public and how it will best serve the target audience.